fatinsyfqhh/A210139_Fatin_DrNazatul_Lab04/README.md

 ### Lab Description
-This lab exercises remote network operations and asynchronous data fetching in Android applications.
-The objective of this assignment is to establish communication with external RESTful Web APIs, parse remote JSON payloads into local data models, and gracefully handle real-time network states within a Jetpack Compose user interface.
+This lab exercises advanced navigation architectures, structured layout transitions, and routing flows in contemporary Android applications.
+The objective of this assignment is to safely break down single-screen setups into a modular, multi-screen user flow using the official Jetpack Navigation component within a Jetpack Compose environment.

 ### Implementation Features
-* Setting up network HTTP clients using **Retrofit**.
-* Asynchronous API data fetching using Kotlin Coroutines and asynchronous state handlers.
+* Configuring a centralized application routing architecture using `NavHost` and `NavController`.
+* Creating multi-screen navigation routes and handling seamless user transitions.
-* Serialization and parsing of JSON payloads into type-safe Kotlin data classes.
+* Passing argument payloads and type-safe data properties dynamically between active screen destinations.
-* Dynamic remote image loading and caching using asynchronous image libraries (e.g., Coil).
-* Implementing graceful network error handling, loading states and fallback user interfaces.
+* Managing the navigation backstack safely to prevent layout repetition or resource leakages.
+* Designing clear menu headers, bottom bars, or quick-action navigators to jump between layouts.

 ### Technologies Used
+* Kotlin
-* Kotlin & Jetpack Compose
+* Jetpack Compose UI
-* Retrofit / Ktor Client
-* Kotlinx Serialization / Gson
-* Coil (Asynchronous Image Loading)
+* Jetpack Navigation Component
 * Android Studio

 ### Setup Instructions